Minimalist wardrobe guide: how to build a capsule wardrobe and create a daily uniform

 Understand and conform to your own aesthetic, as you can abide by these rules no matter the type of look you’re going for.

 What is the best resource to help build and maintain a minimalist style?

-Our sister brand, Capsule Wardrobe, creates and curates some of the best resources to help you elevate your personal style and support sustainable fashion with a capsule wardrobe or daily uniform.
+We’ve created some of the most robust resources to help you elevate your personal style and support sustainable fashion with a capsule wardrobe or daily uniform.

-They maintain an incredible directory of articles, books, brands and other tools to help your build and maintain a minimalist style.
+Access our directory of articles, essentials and brands to help your build and maintain a minimalist style.

 This easy-to-explore destination is a one-stop-shop for all your minimalist style needs.